cocacolabai/Kakao_Translator_Chatbot/README.md

 and you should connect your API (In code, type your API ID and Secret code) with kakao skill server.

-And then, in your terminal
+And then, type in your terminal
 ```
 python app.py papago.py
 ```